Medical Therapy Associates

 • Risk Level: Severe Dependency Risk.

-Mitragynine Pseudoindoxyl - Also Known As: Pseudo, Reds, The Red Pill, "Nighttime" Kratom.
+• Also Known As: Pseudo, Reds, The Red Pill, Nighttime Kratom.

 • Risk Level: Highly Addictive; Heavy Sedation.

-Speciociliatine - Also Known As: Sling, Raw Leaf Extract, Full Spectrum, "Specio".
+• Also Known As: Sling, Raw Leaf Extract, Full Spectrum, Specio.

 • Risk Level: Highly Addictive; High Bioavailability.

-• A natural kratom alkaloid now being isolated; it stays in the body longer than standard Mitragynine, increasing toxicity risks.
+• A natural Kratom alkaloid now being isolated; it stays in the body longer than standard Mitragynine, increasing toxicity risks.
+Seizures have been reported in association with Kratom use, particularly with concentrated extracts, high doses, or mixing with other substances.

 • Risk Level: Highly Addictive.

-• A chemically modified salt-form of kratom that is highly soluble, hitting the bloodstream much faster than natural plant powder.
+• A chemically modified salt-form of Kratom that is highly soluble, hitting the bloodstream much faster than natural plant powder.
+Seizures have been reported in association with Kratom use, particularly with concentrated extracts, high doses, or mixing with other substances.

 • Risk Level: Highly Addictive; Compulsive Redosing.

-• Extremely short half-life causes manic redosing behavior; withdrawal is immediate and excruciating.
+• Extremely short half-life causes manic redosing behavior; withdrawal is immediate and severe.

 • Risk Level: Severe Dependency Risk; Prolonged Withdrawal.